640 South State StreetDover, Delaware 19901

 Patient and family education, especially regarding proper ergonomics for the workplace (ergonomics is the science of obtaining a correct match between the human body, work-related tasks, and work tools)

 Rehabilitation programs for repetitive motion injuries are usually conducted on an outpatient basis.
-Many skilled professionals are part of the repetitive motion injury rehabilitation team, including any or all of the following:
+Many skilled professionals are part of the repetitive motion injury rehabilitation team, including:

 Primary care doctor